JohnDorsey/PyCellEliminationRun/readme.md

   Feature wish list (CR = compression ratio):

+    -make a dynamically learning markov-model-like cell scoring tool.
+      -this might score cells based on their paired (x, y) displacement from each endpoint individually, as well as their absolute height, and an additional chart for approximate location scaled to the rectangle formed by the start and end points.
+      (complexity: medium, maintenance: high, CR impact: positive, performance impact: very negative).

+    -make a parallel-grid variant Cell Elimination Run, where cell elimination runs are split between two or more grids representing a wave and its derivitive(s).
+      (complexity: nightmare, maintenance: high, CR impact: positive, performance impact: none).

     -for performance reasons, make a mode where the CellElimRun catalogue has a lower vertical resolution than the Spline and audio data.
       (complexity: medium, maintenance: medium, CR impact: negative, performance impact: very positive - dissociates time complexity from audio bit depth, maybe avoiding a 256x slowdown when jumping from 8bit to 16bit samples.).